The Tsetlin Machine -- A Game Theoretic Bandit Driven Approach to Optimal Pattern Recognition with Propositional Logic: The Tsetlin Machine

 Employing the latter bit-based representation reduces memory usage four times, compared to using a full 32-bit integer to represent the state of each and every Tsetlin Automaton.
 More importantly, it is possible to increment/decrement the states of all of the automata in parallel with bitwise operations through customized increment/decrement procedures, significantly increasing learning speed.
 As an example, for the MNIST dataset (cf. Section \ref{sec:empirical_results}), the overall memory usage is approximately ten times smaller, learning speed 3.5 times faster, and classification speed 8 times faster with the bit-based representation.

-When deployed after training, only the sequence containing the most significant bit is required.
-The other sequences can be discarded because these bits are only used to keep track of the learning.
+When deployed after training, only the state bit sequence containing the most significant bit is required.
+The other bit sequences can be discarded because these bits are only used to keep track of the learning.
 This provides a further reduction in memory usage.